ABOUT US

 Founder and Principal

-Before entering consulting, Steve taught conflict resolution and anger management to inmates in a maximum-security prison, and postgraduate courses in ‘Leading and Managing Change’ in an Australian university.
+Before entering consulting, Steve taught conflict resolution and anger management in a maximum‑security prison, and later lectured in postgraduate courses on Leading and Managing Change at an Australian university.
 He has authored or co‑authored seven books on organisational change and created the Activation Pathway programs delivered through The Change Gym®.

-My Philosophy
+Steve's Philosophy

 And yet, within those limits, they must choose.

-1. Reality is relational, not fixed
+1. Reality is relational and systemic, not fixed

 Nothing in an organisation has a fixed essence — not roles, not culture, not capability.
 Everything is shaped by relationships, context, and the flow of information.
 This means change is not about “fixing people” but about reshaping the conditions that make new choices possible.

+Agency isn’t motivation or enthusiasm.
 Agency is the readiness to choose under real limitation.

 3. Possibility is structured

 Every system has an Adjacent Possible — the set of viable next steps it can realistically take.
 Some options are near, some are distant, and some are not possible yet.
-Readiness is the capacity to see these possibilities clearly and step into them deliberately.

 When leaders don’t choose, the Adjacent Possible collapses.
 When they do choose, it expands.